 Groceries: $112 NZ

 I’m categorizing these together, since they’re all related.
-Eating out is expensive in New Zealand, so I didn’t do much of it.
-I pretty much only ate at restaurants when I was with friends.
-(That being said, I did splurge on a fancy solo dinner in Wellington and ended up meeting some cool people at the bar — so don’t let traveling alone mean you never eat out.)
+Eating out is expensive in New Zealand, so I didn’t do much of it; I pretty much only ate at restaurants when I was with friends.

 I cooked most of my meals: oatmeal, cereal, or eggs for breakfast; sandwiches for lunch; fruit and nuts for snacks; and pasta or stir-fry for dinner.
 As you can see, I didn’t spend much on food for three weeks, despite often having to buy from smaller touristy grocery stores — but those few meals I ate out really added up.